 The paint color of the front and back of the fowler flap, I made a mistake.
 It was the opposite.
 I thought it would be fine in the closed state, but it does not solve the problem.
 I worked hard, such as peeling paint and the gradation, but it was in vain.

 Tenzan has been completed finally.
 Tenzan is the successor of a Carrier-based torpedo bomber Nakajima B5N.
 There was a debate whether the engine “Kasei” or “Homare” and Type 12 adopts Kasei engine.
 There was a difference in opinions variously by Nakajima Aircraft and IJN by the easiness of the maintenance and results in the past.

-The first flight was in March 1941, beginning of the mission was August 1943.
+The first flight was on March 1941, the beginning of the mission was August 1943.
 The number of gross production was about 1260.
 Greater East Asia War, the initiative shifted to the USA already, and the damage of Tenzan at Rabaul and Mariana was also intense.